The Wordmark Logo

 How to decide whether a logo should have a wordmark only or include a logo symbol?
 First, note that a wordmark alone doesn’t mean the mark’s design cannot be unique.

-The opposite is the case—when you’re going for a wordmark only, you must focus on making your logo memorable.
+The opposite is the case—when you’re going for a wordmark only, focus on having a large selection of logo ideas first to see what font and logo version has potential to be memorable.
 You can turn the first letter, or any other letter or letter combinations, into something that has the quality of a logo symbol.
+Super easy to do in the Mojomox logo maker: Once you’re in the logo app, you can click on any letter of your big brand name, a popup of alternative letter designs shows up—swap designs by clicking on an alternate from the popup.

 Check out the letter B above shown as different profile images for a LinkedIn banner.
 The first version shows a logo with a symbol, the second one is a basic wordmark (like Google), and the third one is the letter B in a design that stands out more from the rest of the font.
 The advantage of the third version is that this logo style is minimal, just like a wordmark but memorable when used in a collapsed way (a collapsed logo is a favicon or a profile image or sometimes called the avatar version of a logo).

-When designing a wordmark with a special letter that stands out, you’ll have to think about the meaning of the design.
+When designing a wordmark with a special letter that stands out, think about the meaning of the design.
 In the example above, look at the different letter B designs and note what they could mean.
-When looking at the examples from left to right, these thoughts come to mind: Is it a reflection or a ripple effect?
+From left to right, these thoughts come to mind: Is it a reflection or a ripple effect?
 Does it look like a little toy?
 Does it come together in the center, is it a pipe, cooling, warming, consisting of shapes, or is it the number 13?

-During the design process, a designer plays around with all of these ideas to give meaning to the mark—whether it’s a logo symbol or the letter that gets transformed.
+During the design process, a designer plays around with various ideas to give meaning to the mark—whether it’s a logo symbol or the letter that gets transformed.

 For startups and small businesses it doesn’t make sense to pay for a thorough design process that explores lots of different options.
-Designers have to spend a certain amount of hours to come up with designs that work.
+Startups might change directions multiple times until they’ve found product market fit but designers have to spend a certain amount of hours to come up with a logo design that works with the existing brief.

 After you found a good match, use the font-weight sliders to adjust the thickness of the font.
 When you scroll down, your brand kit gets generated automatically—see how your logo is readable in small before you finalize it.